zacharyvoase/skiplist.h/README.md

 skiplist.h has no dependencies.
-By default it uses some functions from the C standard library, but that dependency can be replaced by defining the SKIPLIST_MALLOC, SKIPLIST_FREE, SKIPLIST_RAND, and SKIPLIST_SRAND macros.
+By default it uses some functions from the C standard library, but that dependency can be replaced by defining the SKIPLIST_MALLOC, SKIPLIST_FREE, and SKIPLIST_HEIGHT macros.

 Tests
 -----